bmershon/d3-chart-atlas/README.md

 Build `atlas.js`, which defines d3-chart-atlas.

-To download the devlopment dependencies:
+To download the development dependencies:
 ```
 npm install
 ```